Mochitto/Markdown2Anki/README.md

 A `txt` log file is also present in your program folder, which is created every time you run the program.
 If there is any bug in the program, it would be of great help if you could add this file to your issues on GitHub.

-**Privacy Notice:** the log file has your configuration in it, as it can contains crucial information for debugging.
+**Privacy Notice:** the log file has your configuration in it, as it can contain crucial information for debugging.
-If you don't want to share your paths or other information from it when making issues, you should search-and-replace those information with some fake one, while trying not to change their general structure.
+If you don't want to share your paths or other information from it when making issues, you should search-and-replace that information with some fake one, while trying not to change their general structure.

 ### Using clozes
 You can specify clozes in your markdown and they will be carried over to your anki cards.
 Whenever there is a word or sentence you'd like to have as a cloze, you can use Anki's formatting `{{c<number>::<word>}}` (notice the two colons, not just one).